 Session III: Parliament, the Executive, and the Courts

 5.30-7.30pm, Friday 3rd February 2017

 Constitution in Crisis: The New Putney Debates

-Constitution in Crisis: The New Putney Debates will be available to buy in bookshops and at St Mary’s Church, Putney from September, and you can pre-order your copy now at the specially discounted price of £9.
+Constitution in Crisis: The New Putney Debates is available to buy in bookshops and from us at St Mary’s Church, Putney.

 Featuring contributions from commentators including A.C.
 Grayling, Vernon Bogdanor, David Runciman, Timothy Garton Ash and our very own Rev’d Canon Ailsa Newby, the volume brings together 25 prominent intellectuals to grapple with the Brexit conundrum and debate the constitutional crisis at the heart of today’s politics.